 Any concerns I might have had were quickly abated.
 With an hour to go to our destination, as the sun set, the sky was suddenly bathed in a pink glow.
 To the north, we saw faint lights dancing in the sky.
 It was really happening!!!
 We were in shock.
 This was the first time we’d ever seen them.
 I almost pulled the car over right there on the side of the highway.
 Amanda’s sister texted us photos from her home, and she could even see them with all the light pollution.
 If they were this active right now, I was excited to see what they looked like when astronomical twilight ended.

 Once we got our bearings, we found a good place near the overlook.
 For the next 4+ hours, we were treated to an incredible display.
 North, south, east and west, the sky was alive with colors.
 As hyped as we were, we could not prepare ourselves for how truly awe inspiring they were.
 Every hour would bring shifting patterns and hues.
-Later in the night, when the moon finally set, the milky way shared the sky with the aurora.
+Sometimes the aurora is so faint that you need a camera lens to see it, but not on this night.
+We could see them with out naked eye.

-As much fun as we were having, around 0030 hours, we warmed up the car and prepared to depart.
-It was even colder now, and we both had work in the morning.
+Around 0030 hours, it was regretfully, time to leave. we warmed up the car and prepared to depart.
+It was even colder, and we both had work in the morning.
 With the drive back, I was looking at 3 hours of sleep.
-While Amanda slept in the passenger seat, I drove back to Virginia, dodging even more deer.
-Every mile we went, the lights seemed to dim just a little.
+While Amanda napped in the passenger seat, I drove back to Virginia, dodging even more deer.
+Every mile we went, the lights seemed to dim just a little bit more.
 By the time we crawled into bed, they had all but disappeared.
 Work was going to be a slog, but that was future Matthew’s problem.
-Laying under the warm covers, all I thought about were the dancing lights of the aurora.
+When I crawled into bed, all I thought about were the dancing lights of the aurora.

 Last Word